 Brazil is a meat country which means that almost every dish comes with either beef, chicken or pork.
 If you are not a meat lover, don’t visit a Rodizio – a place where they serve huge pieces of different kinds of meat on a stick.

-If you are also traveling to Rio de Janeiro while in Brazil, don’t miss out on those 7 sights in Rio during your visit.
+Finally, should you also travel to Rio de Janeiro while in Brazil, don’t miss out on those 7 sights in Rio during your visit.